Healthdirect Free Australian health advice you can count on.

 Are prescription opioids effective for chronic pain?

-Evidence shows that opioid medicines are not very useful for managing chronic non-cancer pain — sometimes called persistent pain.
-A person is considered to have chronic pain if they experience constant daily pain lasting 3 months or more over 6 months.
+Evidence shows that opioid medicines are not very useful for managing chronic non-cancer pain (also known as persistent pain).
+A person is considered to have chronic pain if they have constant or persistent pain lasting 3 months or more.

 • when you first start taking opioids